pippim/pippim.github.io/about.md

 <a id="when-was-pippim-created?"></a>
 ## When was Pippim created?

+- The Pippim posts in
+***Ask Ubuntu*** started in 2016.
+- Pippim major software development in Linux started in 2019.
-That's an easy question; The Domain Name and Website were created on October 16, 2021.
+- The **pippim.com** Domain Name was
+created on October 16, 2021.
-Initially, www.pippim.com was created on Google Sites.
-After a few weeks,
-the website was moved to GitHub Pages.
+- The **pippim.com** Website was created over 2022.

 ---